Case of Aimée

-The Case of Aimée concerned the Frenchwoman Marguerite Pantaine, who in 1931 attacked the celebrity actress Huguette Duflos.
+The Case of Aimée concerned the Frenchwoman Marguerite Pantaine (Marguerite Anzieu), who in 1931 attacked the celebrity actress Huguette Duflos.
 Marguerite was hospitalised in a mental hospital, and was treated by Jacques Lacan, becoming the subject of his doctoral thesis.

 Thesis

 Lacan used the pseudonym "Aimée" to protect the identity of Marguerite Pantaine.
 In his thesis, he linked "Aimée"'s psychosis to her life experience, developing a theory of psychogenic psychosis which drew heavily on psychoanalysis to explain phenomena not usually tractable by psychoanalytic methods.
 Lacan argued that Aimée regarded her attack on the actress as an attack against a persecutory aspect of her own psyche, namely the image of her own Ideal ego; and that she carried out the attack in a sort of narcissistic trance.
 He used her case to develop a theory of self-punishing paranoia.

 It was, however, primarily in the form of ego psychology that Lacan's psychoanalytic thinking was at this point framed: "The therapeutic problem regarding psychosis seems to me to make a psychoanalysis of the ego more necessary than a psychology of the unconscious."